KadinTucker/GrandSpace/rulebook/index.md

 Having terraformed your worlds, increasing their development is the natural next step.
 Before long, your mineral production will have increased to impressive levels.
 If there are people willing to buy your minerals, whether from your own colonies or from those of other players, you will gain immense amounts of wealth that you can use to unlock Prosperity technologies, develop more and new colonies, and more.

 But beware: your newfound prosperity may not be all it is cut out to be and may attract the attention of rivals.
 These rivals might ask for favours from you that they rightfully deserve.
-Accept them and you agree to share your wealth with them; refuse, and it may end in violence.
+Accept them, and you agree to share your wealth with them; refuse, and it may end in violence.

 If you refuse to give a favour to another player, they will likely gain the right to attack you.
 They might start by stealing minerals from your bountiful colonies to sell as their own.
 You can ignore them, but if you choose to fight back, they might be bold enough to fight as well.
 They may close their markets to you, firing the next shot, and eventually they might come to besiege your massive empire, one colony at a time.
 You can meet them in battle, but by then it may be too late.